tormodb/tormodb.github.io/cv.md

 ============================

   ------ ---------------- ------------------------------------
   2013   Ph.D.
-University of Bergen, Norway.
+University of Bergen, Norway
   2010   Psy.D.
 University of Bergen, Norway
   2005   B.Psych.(Hons)   University of Newcastle, Australia
   ------ ---------------- ------------------------------------

 Working experience
 ==================

   -------------- -------------------- ----------------------------------------------------------
-  2014–present   Postdoctor           Uni health (funding from the Research Council of Norway) 2010–2014      PhD student          Uni health 2006–2010      Research assistant   Uni health
+  2014–present   Postdoctor           Uni health (funding from the Research   Council of Norway) 2010–2014      PhD student          Uni health
+  2006–2010      Research assistant   Uni health
   -------------- -------------------- ----------------------------------------------------------

 Society activitites
 ===================

   -------------- ----------------------------------------------------------------------------------------------------------------------------------------------------
-  2015–present   Member, National Council for social inequality in health 2013–present   Board member, Norwegian society of Behavioural Medicine 2012–present   Reviewer: Journal of Child Psychology and Psychiatry, International Journal of Behavioral Medicine, Social Psychiatry and Psychiatric Epidemiology
+  2015–present   Member, National Council for social inequality in health
+  2013–present   Board member, Norwegian society of Behavioural Medicine
+  2012–present   Reviewer: Journal of Child Psychology and Psychiatry,   International Journal of Behavioral Medicine, Social Psychiatry and   Psychiatric Epidemiology
   2011–2012      PsykTestBarn, evaulation of psychometric properties of   Norwegian versions of tests and instruments in the mental health field
   -------------- ----------------------------------------------------------------------------------------------------------------------------------------------------

 Awards and prizes